RockRoller01/skinninginfo/tutorial/song_selection.md

 <img src="img/song_selection/toppart_search_bar_size.png" style="width:100%">

 </details>

+You may have noticed that if you skin the top part that it will drop down if you enter a beatmap.
+It sadly is not possible to disable it, but it also allows us to add things like "Good Luck!" to the dropdown.
+You need to extend the canvas by the same amount at the top and the bottom and then you can simply add a that "Good Luck!" text, or whatever else you want to add, outside of the part that is shown on the song selection.
+On the song selection template the brown part is the exact size of the screen, meaning you need to go above the brown part.

 # Song Carousel and Leaderboard
 There isn't that much that I need to say about these two parts.
 The carousel mainly consists out of ``menu-button-background@2x.png``, ``star@2x.png`` and 2 ini commands under ``[Colours]``.
 With the ini commands you can set the colour of the text on menu-button-background. ``SongSelectActiveText`` sets the colour for the currently selected card, ``SongSelectInactiveText`` sets the colour for all the non selected cards.